wudufan/CTProjector/example/readme.md

 ## Examples
 ### ex_fp_bp
 Example on arbitrary cone beam projection and backprojection with flat panel detector and Siddon algorithm.
 Corresponding to `siddon_fp(bp)_arbitrary`.

+### ex_tv_recon
+Example on TV penalized reconstruction.
+One should consider using the nlm module to realize Gaussian prior function which will have a closer appearance to FBP.